marczaku/marczaku/README.md

 ## I am a Frelance Software Engineer, CTO, Consultant and Lecturer

-Im have professional experience since 2011 in all levels of software development including:
+I have professional experience since 2011 in all levels of software development including:
 - hiring, leadership, consulting, lecturing
 - programming in web, mobile, frontend and backend.